CheckSelfy/CheckSelfy/README.md

 ### Hi there 👋

 I'm Artyom, ITMO student y2022.
-There're some facts about me:
-* :heart:   I love C++.
-* 😡        I hate C++.
-* 🧊        I like to chill

 <!--
 **CheckSelfy/CheckSelfy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.